robertleeplummerjr/gl-wiretap/README.md

 ```

 ## glWiretap.toString()
-This is where the gl context outputs all values.
-The value for context here is `gl`, for simplicity.
+This is where the gl context outputs all values as runnable javascript.
+The value for context here is `gl` by default, for simplicity.
+But can be changed to the value of with `options.contextName`.
-Any variables created here (example: `gl.createProgram()`, or `gl.createShader(gl.VERTEX_SHADER)`) are simply constants
-that increment on an index to prevent collision.
+Any variables created here (example: `gl.createProgram()`, or `gl.createShader(gl.VERTEX_SHADER)`) are simply constants that increment on an index to prevent collision.

 ## glWiretap options
+* contextName: String - A string that refers to the gl context for `glWiretap().toString()`
+* recording: String[] - A array of strings that
-* readPixelsFile: String - Writes a file by this name when on node HeadlessGL using readPixels
+* readPixelsFile: String - When set, writes a file by this name to the current directory when on node HeadlessGL using readPixels
 * throwGetError: Boolean - Causes `gl.getError()` to throw if there is an error
 * throwGetShaderParameter: Boolean - Causes `gl.getShaderParameter()` to throw if there is an error
 * throwGetProgramParameter: Boolean - Causes `gl.getProgramParameter()` to throw if there is an error

+## Typescript support
+By default, typescript is supported